Is Your Pillow Causing You Back Pain As You Sleep?

-However to keep this alignment you need to make sure you have a pillow that allows your head to remain at the right height.
+However, to keep this alignment you need to make sure you have a pillow that allows your head to remain at the right height.

-A pillow that forces your head to sit too far forward will put your neck in an unnatural position.
+As a pillow that forces your head to sit too far forward will put your neck in an unnatural position.

 Which will place a strain on your neck, shoulders and lower back.

-And if your pillow is too low it can strain your neck muscles as they have to work against the weight of your head tilting backwards all night.
+And if your pillow is too low it can strain your neck muscles, as they have to work against the weight of your head tilting backwards all night.

 And this will need to have a medium level of firmness and support so your head sinks in a little but not too far.

-One I'd recommend for back sleepers is the Coops Home Goods Adjustable Memory Foam Pillow.
+So one pillow I'd recommend for back sleepers is the Coops Home Goods Adjustable Memory Foam Pillow.

 This one is a good choice because you can adjust it so it's the perfect height for you.

-This makes it a really comfortable choice.
+Which makes it a really comfortable choice.